 I don’t know what to do because I still love him but at the same time I feel scared of him.
 I don’t really want to talk to anybody about it because I don’t want people to look bad at him.

 Your boyfriend’s behavior is unacceptable and possibly dangerous.
-And I’m concerned that though you are aware of the red flags, you still seek to protect him from other’s perceptions.
+And I’m concerned that though you are aware of the red flags, you still seek to protect him from other’s negative perceptions.
 Whatever the reason is for his behavior (and being abused by his father is probably part of the story) you need to take this seriously and pay attention to the red flags.
 What if he would have done that and no one was around?
-He seemed to have reacted in a jealous rage that might have been worse.
-The bottom line is this is a potentially dangerous situation that may get worse.
+His reaction was intense and might have been worse.
+The bottom line is this is a potentially dangerous situation, these things tend to escalate over time.

 Try letting him know how you have felt when he’s acted in these ways.
 Tell him that you are scared and concerned for him that his anger gets so out of control – and set firm boundaries by telling him it’s not okay.
 Perhaps he is aware of a problem and is willing to get counseling, which would be ideal.
-But I’m also concerned about your willingness to put yourself in this situation and choose to protect him rather than tell friends and family what’s happening.
-You may be on the road to isolation which can often happen in a power-control dynamic…and abusive relationships.
+But I’m also concerned about your choice to protect him when he’s behaved this way, rather than tell friends and family what’s really happening.
+You are on the road to isolation which is an element of a power-control dynamic…and in your case, abusive relationship.

 If he’s not able to take responsibility for his behavior in words and actions, the responsibility of taking care of yourself falls on you.
-See the National Domestic Violence Hotline where you can learn more about abuse and get help if you need it.
+Please check out the National Domestic Violence Hotline where you can learn more about abuse and get help if you need it.